alanarvelo/DHackathon/README.md

 Here is where MetaMask comes in.
 Make sure you have MetaMask installed as an extension on that web browser.
 Open Metamask click on the top center where it says Networks, then click on Custom RPC, and paste `HTTP://127.0.0.1:8545` on the New RPC URL field.
 MetaMask is now connected to your ganache-cli private blockchain.
 You should now be able to locally with the platform.

+Likely, you will need to import some of the accounts recently created by ganache-cli to your Metamask extension to start calling web3 functions in the DApp.

 ### Tests